 - Poorly marked intersections and railroad crossings

 What can be complicated about defective roads cases is that the lawsuit must involve an entire city, town or local municipality responsible for the road or even a private property owner.
 These are tough cases because you must prove the city or owner was aware of the defect and did nothing about it.
 Our attorneys are experienced in these matters and can help you if your accident was caused by a road defect.

 One of the difficulties in a motorcycle accident case is jury bias.
 In Rhode Island, state law does not require a motorcyclist to wear a helmet or any other protective gear while operating their motorcycle.
 But despite the law not requiring helmets, juries often do not see it that way.
 If a motorcyclist happens to not wear a helmet at the time of the accident and gets seriously injured, a jury will often have a bias against the victim for not wearing a helmet.
 This results in your compensation being stripped away from you.

 This is a difficult hurdle to overcome in motorcycle accident cases.
 Compared to car accident cases in which you would never blame him or her for not wearing a helmet, a motorcyclist gets this unfair bias.
 Having an experienced lawyer help overcome this jury bias is very important to seeking full and fair compensation.

-Contact a Providence Area Motorcycle Accident Attorney
+Contact Our Providence Area Motorcycle Accident Attorneys

 For a free consultation, please call 888-591-9976, or contact us online.